 Of course, once the proposal writing is through and you’ve checked all the above grant writing tips, there is nothing wrong with utilizing additional tools to ensure the proposal is in good shape.
 These days, the online world offers a multitude of great grammar and readability tools to run the proposal by.
 Grammarly’s grammar check and Hemingway’s readability scan are only but a few examples of the incredible selection which exists.
 Depending on budget and resources, there are both free and paid services.
 Whatever the choice, this can be an additional great way to strengthen the overall writing of the proposal.
 This is highly recommended.

 The above grant writing tips touch on some of the more important components to focus on before, during and after the writing of the proposal.
 Keep in mind, these tips only touch on one aspect of the proposal writing process, and surely there are lots more.
-For additional assistance on curating the content for the proposal, and understanding the unique requirements of what ERC or Horizon 2020 demand, continue reading through our Knowledge Base or contact us for additional information.
+Tips on how to avoid annoying the reviewers during the grant review process can be found in the next dedicated post.
+For additional assistance on curating the content for the proposal, and understanding the unique requirements of what ERC or Horizon Europe demand, continue reading through our Knowledge Base or contact us for additional information.